Denver Broncos Cheerleaders

 The Denver Broncos Cheerleaders are the official cheerleading squad of the Denver Broncos.
 In addition to performing on game days, the Denver Broncos Cheerleaders annually commit close to 1,000 hours to various charities and events in Denver and the state of Colorado.

 The Cheerleaders wear long leather chaps and jackets in the fall months, skiwear for cold games, and a more traditional cheerleading leather skirt and vest in the summer months.

 History

-The long history of the Denver Bronco Cheerleaders began in the early 1960's.
+The long history of the Denver Bronco Cheerleaders began in the early 1960s.
 Prior to the building of Mile High stadium, the Denver Broncos played at the smaller Bear's stadium.
 Within this smaller stadium, the "South Stands" was both a name for a group of fans and a location.
 The "South Stands" were a collection of devoted, enthusiastic and raucous fans who bought tickets together, sat together and cheered for the nascent Denver Broncos.
 The South Stands independently supported a group of 4 to 8 Cheerleaders called the South Stands Cheerleaders.